ronpel88/simple_todo_app_flask/README.md

       - Build docker image according to Dockerfile
       - Tag the created image with docker hub repo name, release version, build number
       - Push the created image to docker hub
-    ## cd:
+    ## CD:
       - Run ansible playbook witch do as followed:
-        Playbook:
+        * Playbook:
           Pull docker image from docker hub
           Stop existing container (if exist)
           Start  container from the image we pull, ports 80==>5050
-        Inventory:
+        * Inventory:
           Inventory should contain a group which called todo_app, with the aws server inner ip and the user

  ### Ehe end :) ENJOY...